top of page

-A classic tofu coagulated with Nigari (produced by removing salt from seawater).
+This Japanese-style tofu is coagulated with nigari (produced by removing salt from seawater).
 It's a slightly sweet tofu with a firm, yet still tender consistency and a slightly bitter aftertaste.
-It's best enjoyed pressed as a firm tofu.

 INGREDIENTS